lvitters/rauschen/README.md

 ## events

-A random event happens every X seconds.
-These include:
+A random event happens every X seconds if *Auto Mode* is active *(isAutoMode)* These include:

-- setting up new dimensions for either the grid of cells or the buffer
+- setting up new dimensions for either the grid of cells or the buffer *(setNewGridWithNoise() / resizeBuffer())*

-- switch to applying shaders instead of displaying the grid of cells
+- switch to applying shaders instead of displaying the grid of cells *(isApplyingShaders)*

-- switch between the grid of cells' colors being determined by the options described above ("Colors")
+- switch between the grid of cells' colors being determined by the options described above ("Colors") *(isNoiseColorRandomOffset / isNoiseColorRandomOffset / isFastNoiseColor / isFastNoiseColorFastNoiseOffset)*

-- switch between using the same shader in consecutive frames or using a random different shader each frame
+- switch between using the same shader in consecutive frames or using a random different shader each frame *(isRandomShaderEachFrame)*

 The time between two events can either be set manually, or be picked at random between each frame and a maximum interval.